-Figure 76.
+Figure 85.
 Configuring the local interface.
 The IPv4 tab.
 The Local IP Address section.

 Parameter Description Local IP Address IP address The IP address of the router in the local subnet.
-By default, the following value is specified: 192.168.1.1 .
-Subnet mask The mask of the local subnet.
-By default, the following value is specified: 255.255.25.0 .
-Device domain name The name of the device attached to its IP address in the local subnet.
+By default, the following value is specified: 192.168.1.1.
+Mask The mask of the local subnet.
+By default, the following value is specified: 255.255.25.0.
+Hostname The name of the device assigned to its IPv4 address in the local subnet.

-Figure 77.
+Figure 86.
 Configuring the local interface.
 The IPv4 tab.
 The Dynamic IP Addresses section.

-Parameter Description Dynamic IP Addresses Mode of dynamic IP address assignment An operating mode of the router's DHCP server.
-Disable : the router's DHCP server is disabled, clients' IP addresses are assigned manually.
-DHCP server : the router assigns IP addresses to clients automatically in accordance with the specified parameters.
-When this value is selected, the Start IP , End IP , Lease time fields and the DNS relay switch are displayed on the tab.
-DHCP relay : an external DHCP server is used to assign IP addresses to clients.
-When this value is selected, the External DHCP server IP field is displayed on the tab.
-Start IP The start IP address of the address pool used by the DHCP server to distribute IP addresses to clients.
-End IP The end IP address of the address pool used by the DHCP server to distribute IP addresses to clients.
+Parameter Description Dynamic IP Addresses Mode of IPv4 address assignment An operating mode of the router's DHCP server.
+Disable: The router's DHCP server is disabled, clients' IP addresses are assigned manually.
+DHCP: The router assigns IP addresses to clients automatically in accordance with the specified parameters.
+When this value is selected, the Start IP, End IP, Lease time fields, the SELECT ADDRESS RANGE button, and the DNS relay switch are displayed on the tab.
+Also when this value is selected, the DHCP Options and Static IP Addresses sections are displayed on the tab.
+Relay: An external DHCP server is used to assign IP addresses to clients.
+When this value is selected, the External DHCP server IP and Option 82 Remote ID fields are displayed on the tab.
+Start IP The start IP address of the address range used by the DHCP server to distribute IP addresses to clients.
+End IP The end IP address of the address range used by the DHCP server to distribute IP addresses to clients.

+Parameter Description SELECT ADDRESS RANGE Use the button to set one of the available IP address ranges.
+In the window displayed, select the needed range and click the SAVE button to automatically fill in the Start IP and End IP fields.
 Lease time The lifetime of IP addresses leased by the DHCP server.
 At the end of this period the leased IP address is revoked and can be distributed to another device, unless the previous device has confirmed the need to keep the address.
-DNS Relay Move the switch to the right so that the devices connected to the router obtain the address of the router as the DNS server address.
+DNS relay Move the switch to the right so that the devices connected to the router obtain the address of the router as the DNS server address.
 Move the switch to the left so that the devices connected to the router obtain the address transmitted by the ISP or specified on the Advanced / DNS page as the DNS server address.
-External DHCP server IP The IP address of the external DHCP server which assigns IP addresses to the router's clients.
+External DHCP server IP The IPv4 address of the external DHCP server which assigns IPv4 addresses to the router's clients.
+To specify several IPv4 addresses, click the ADD button, and in the line displayed, enter an IPv4 address.
+To remove the IPv4 address, click the Delete button (iii) in the line of the address.
+Option 82 Remote ID The value of the Remote ID field of DHCP option 82 in accordance with RFC3046.
+Do not fill in the field unless your ISP or the administrator of the external DHCP server provided this value.